letsconnectvpn/vpn-ca/README.md

 # Algorithms

-The CA supports these algorithms:
+The CA supports these key types / signature algorithms:

     * `RSA` (3072 bits)
     * `ECDSA` (P-256 / prime256v1)
     * `EdDSA` (Ed25519)

-You can use the environment variable `CA_KEY_ALGO` to select the type of key that will be generated.
-You can use `RSA`, `ECDSA` and `EdDSA` as values to `CA_KEY_ALGO`. `RSA` is the default if you do not specify anything.
+You can use the environment variable `CA_KEY_TYPE` to select the type of key that will be generated.
+You can use `RSA`, `ECDSA` and `EdDSA` as values to `CA_KEY_TYPE`. `RSA` is the default if you do not specify anything.
 For example with `ECDSA`:

-    $ CA_KEY_ALGO=ECDSA _bin/vpn-ca -init-ca -name "My P-256 CA"
+    $ CA_KEY_TYPE=ECDSA _bin/vpn-ca -init-ca -name "My P-256 CA"
-    $ CA_KEY_ALGO=ECDSA _bin/vpn-ca -server  -name "www.example.org"
+    $ CA_KEY_TYPE=ECDSA _bin/vpn-ca -server  -name "www.example.org"

 Or with `EdDSA`:

-    $ CA_KEY_ALGO=EdDSA _bin/vpn-ca -init-ca -name "My Ed25519 CA"
+    $ CA_KEY_TYPE=EdDSA _bin/vpn-ca -init-ca -name "My Ed25519 CA"
-    $ CA_KEY_ALGO=EdDSA _bin/vpn-ca -server  -name "www.example.org"
+    $ CA_KEY_TYPE=EdDSA _bin/vpn-ca -server  -name "www.example.org"

-If at all possible, use `EdDSA`.
+If at all possible in your situation, use `EdDSA`.
 It is the most modern, secure and fast algorithm.
-The problem is that not all software supports `EdDSA`, especially browsers as of today (2020-09-05) do NOT support `EdDSA` certificates, neither for servers, nor for clients.
-All underlying software supports it well, but may require up to date libraries, e.g. OpenSSL >= 1.1.1 and perhaps TLSv1.3 as well.
+However, not all software supported `EdDSA` yet.
+Modern browsers do NOT support `EdDSA` certificates.
+When using TLS, at least TLSv1.3 is necessary.
+With OpenSSL, one needs OpenSSL >= 1.1.1.

+OpenVPN, for example supports `EdDSA` just fine with TLSv1.3 on modern systems.